psterpe/Planner/README.md

 assignment and topic ideas around a calendar grid.
 It contains a simple backend server (Flask-based) that stores your plans in Google Cloud NDB.

-I wrote this in 2016 when I was a new college teacher.
-It's simplistic, but it helped me plan, and it also let me experiment with Angular and jQuery UI.
+I'm putting this in a public repo mostly as a record of something I did from which someone might draw inspiration.
+I wrote it in 2016 when I was a new college teacher.
+It's simplistic, but it helped me plan, and it also let me experiment with Angular (the old stuff) and jQuery UI.
 Nowadays, you'd write this with different technologies.
-Even back than you'd have written it differently, i.e., you'd have written better code than I did!

-I'm putting this in a public repo because ...
-I can. :-)

-This README.md is still in progress...

 ## How to Use It